The CRA may charge a penalty if any of the following applies:

-If you have a balance owing for 2023 and are unable to pay it by the April 30 payment due date, the CRA will charge you compound daily interest starting May 1, 2024, on any unpaid amount owing for 2023.
+If you have a balance owing for 2024, the CRA will charge you compound daily interest on any unpaid amount owing for 2024 starting the day after the balance is due.
 This includes any balance owing if the CRA reassesses your return.

 The interest rate that the CRA charges on current or previous balances owing can change every three months based on prescribed interest rates.